Frequently asked questions

 How do I set up Quiet Hours for an in-app message campaign?

 The Quiet Hours feature isn’t available for use with in-app message campaigns.
 This feature is used to prevent messages from being sent to your users during specific hours.
-For in-app message campaigns, your users will only receive in-app messages if they are active within the app.
+For in-app message campaigns, your users receive in-app messages only if they are active within the app.

 As a workaround to send in-app messages during a specific time, use the following sample Liquid code.
 This allows the message to be aborted if the in-app message is displayed after 7:59 pm or before 8 am at the specified time zone.